Durixas/Stock-Price-Forecast-Based-on-Time-Series-Analysis/README.md

 - **Model Training:** Utilized models including ARIMA and XGBoost to predict stock prices for the upcoming week.

 - **Performance Evaluation:** Evaluated the model's performance on test data, achieving a minimal Root Mean Squared Error (RMSE) of 2.7.

+### Data

+The dataset used in this project can be found on Kaggle: [Stock Data with Industry Information](https://www.kaggle.com/datasets/luisgilch/stock-data-with-industry-information).